 - Primary—not linked to another health problem (common form)

-- Secondary—linked to another health problem such as systemic scleroris, joint disease, blood disorder, or blocked arteries.
+- Secondary—linked to another health problem, such as systemic sclerosis, joint disease, blood disorder, or blocked arteries

-- Repeated activity or stress to hands such as:
+- Repeated activity or stress to the hands, such as:

 - Playing piano

 - Exposure to certain chemicals